NOW UPDATED! This post was updated on December 5, 2016. Enjoy!

 If you struggle to come up with relevant and interesting material, want new ways to repurpose your curated content, or want to learn how different types of content target different parts of the funnel, this blog post is key to creating an effective content marketing strategy.

 Picture the wide top of a funnel.
 This is where a large number of people might become aware of your products or services.
 All these people are your leads, or potential customers.
 As they move through your funnel towards the much narrower neck, many will drop off.
-A much smaller number of leads will actually make it through the entire funnel.
+A much smaller number of leads will actually make it through the entire funnel and become paying customers.

 - Awareness – when a lead first discovers your brand